These tech companies are all shunning Russia over the Ukraine war

 Netflix

-Netflix has reportedly paused all future Russian projects and acquisitions in the wake of Russia’s invasion of Ukraine.

-According to Variety, the streaming service is “assessing the impact of current events,” and four Russian original series have been indefinitely put on hold.
+According to Variety, the streaming service had earlier in the week paused all future Russian projects and acquisitions, and four original series had been indefinitely put on hold.

 Netflix could not immediately be reached for comment.